miadugas/Pigeonhole/README.md

 # Pigeonhole (a project collaboration)

-Music Organization for Music Lovers
+Music Organization for Music Lovers:

 **40,000 ...**

 That's the number of new songs uploaded to Spotify every day.
 Thats a lot of music to listen to.
-Add an album and fall into the **Pigeonhole**
+Add an album and fall into the

+**Pigeonhole**

 Where **YOU** rank, **YOU** write notes & analyze what **YOU** love about an album and let our algorithm do the rest.